flowup/releases-example-lib/README.md

-# releases-example-lib
+# Example library for GitHub releases workshop

-Example library for GitHub releases workshop
+A simple Node.js library (with math-related utility functions).
+Serves to demonstrate **automated releases using semantic versioning**.